QuCo-RAG: Quantifying Uncertainty from the Pre-training Corpus for Dynamic Retrieval-Augmented Generation: Conclusion

 \section{Conclusion}

 We propose QuCo-RAG, a dynamic RAG framework that quantifies uncertainty from pre-training corpus statistics rather than poorly calibrated model-internal signals.
-QuCo-RAG achieves state-of-the-art performance on multi-hop QA benchmarks while maintaining superior efficiency, transfers effectively to models with undisclosed training data (Llama, Qwen, GPT), and generalizes robustly to biomedical QA.
+QuCo-RAG achieves state-of-the-art performance on multi-hop QA benchmarks while maintaining superior efficiency, transfers effectively to models with undisclosed training data (Llama-3, Qwen2.5, GPT-4.1/5-chat), and generalizes robustly to long-form generation and biomedical QA.
 These results establish corpus-grounded verification as a principled, practically model-agnostic paradigm for dynamic RAG.